Taiwanese Three Cup Chicken

 Ingredients

-- 1 lb chicken drumsticks, chicken thighs or a combination of chicken parts
+• 1 lb (500g) chicken drumsticks, chicken thighs or a combination of chicken parts

 Instructions

-- Cut the chicken into pieces and rub them with the baking soda.
-Set aside for 10 minutes before rinsing the chicken off with water.
+• Cut the chicken into pieces and rub them with baking soda.
+Set aside for 10 minutes before rinsing the chicken with water.
 Make sure the baking soda is completely rinsed off.
-Pat dry the chicken pieces and set aside.
-This is an optional step.
+Pat the chicken pieces dry and set aside.
+This step is optional.

-- Heat up a clay pot on high heat and add the sesame oil.
-Add the ginger, garlic, and stir-fry until aromatic.
-Add in the chicken and do a few quick stirs.
+• Heat a clay pot over high heat and add the sesame oil.
+Add the ginger and garlic, and stir-fry until aromatic.
+Add the chicken and stir quickly a few times.

-- Add the soy sauce, dark sweet soy sauce, Shaoxing wine and continue to stir-fry the chicken.
-Cover the lid, lower the heat and simmer for 5-10 minutes.
+• Add the soy sauce, dark sweet soy sauce, and Shaoxing wine, then continue stir-frying the chicken.
+Cover with the lid, lower the heat, and simmer for 5-10 minutes.

 Notes